sajad-git/Twitter-Instagram-Facebook-Crawler/README.md

 🔰 Comments of a post (with user),

-🔰 People who retweeted a post
+🔰 People who retweeted a post,

 🔰 People who liked a post